-The American Concrete Institute (ACI) has presented Robinson Concrete & Vitale Ready-Mix Concrete with several awards for it's high quality concrete supplied to highly visible projects in Central New York.
+The American Concrete Institute (ACI) has presented the Vitale-Robinson Companies with several awards for its high quality concrete supplied to highly visible projects in Central New York.
 Certified Mix Designs are prepared in advance to meet individual customer needs.

 Tailored Mix Designs, Pre-pour conferences and Direct Job Site Supervision on all large and technical projects provide our customers with the support they need to be productive and successful.